BOTSAI-uy/confiteria-irisarri-ai-chatbot/docs/dev.md

 ### Horarios

-- Horario del Local: Lunes a Domingo de 8:30 a 20:30.
+- Horario de atención en el local: Lunes a Domingo de 8:30 a 20:30.

 - Horarios de Entrega a Domicilio:
   - Lunes: 9:00 a 13:00 y de 15:00 a 18:30